Best Credit Cards in

 - Accepted at millions of merchants globally

-- Balance Transfer Facility at 2.0%/mo markup
+- Balance Transfer Facility at 2.0%/mo

-- HBL Installment Plan (HIP) at 0% markup
+- HBL Installment Plan (HIP) 0% markup

 - Supplementary card: Rs.
 7,000/year